Heptathlon

 Free Calculator

-The scoring tables for specific boys and girls combined events (80 metres & 110 metres Hurdles boys, 800 metres boys and 75 metres & 80 metres Hurdles girls) are not based on a polynomial equation so a simple algorithm cannot be used to determine the points.
-Copy of these tables can be obtained from Neuff Athletic Equipment.
+The scoring tables for specific boys and girls combined events (80 metres & 110 metres Hurdles boys, 800 metres boys and 75 metres & 80 metres hurdles for girls) are not based on a polynomial equation so a simple algorithm cannot be used to determine the points.
+Copy of these tables is available from Neuff Athletic Equipment.

 Rules of Competition